ashutoshshinde2/Optimizing-Urban-Parking-with-IoT/README.md

-# 🚗 Smart Parking System – Complete Project
+# 🚗 STREAMPARK: IOT AND CLOUD FRAMEWORK FOR EFFICIENT PARKING SPACE UTILIZATION

 This repository contains a complete implementation of a **Smart Parking System**, including an Admin Dashboard, User Dashboard, Arduino Code, and MySQL database schema.
 The system leverages **IoT + Web + MQTT** to manage parking availability, booking, and gate access in real time.